 Skip to main content

-Powering the future - Responsible AI for the Energy Transition
+Powering the future: Responsible AI for the energy transition

 AI is playing a growing role in optimizing energy systems, reducing emissions and advancing sustainability—while also placing new demands on energy consumption, particularly through large-scale models.
 Discussions explored how energy leaders are applying AI across areas such as smart grids, renewable integration and demand forecasting.
 Experts also examined the challenges associated with compute-intensive models, including the ethical trade-offs between innovation and energy use, and the need to balance rising data centre demand with affordable electricity.